James and Hastings Building

 This male entity wants the store owners aware of his presence, while getting his own personal chuckles too.

-Men who were playboys and enjoyed many women / or who were gentle and kind toward women while alive, continue to do so even in spirit-form.
-Personalities continue on when the spirit leaves the body.
+Men who were playboys and enjoyed many women, or who were gentle and kind toward women while alive, continue to be so even in spirit-form.
+Personalities continue when the spirit leaves the body.

-Before 1921, There was a large mercantile store; Smith and Ellis, a liquor saloon and club rooms, a hotel lobby for the Vienna Hotel and bar which became the Olympic Hotel in the main commercial space on the first floor.
+Before 1921, there was a large mercantile store, Smith and Ellis, a liquor saloon and club rooms, and a hotel lobby for the Vienna Hotel and bar, which became the Olympic Hotel in the main commercial space on the first floor.
 After 1921, the whole building reverted to retail on the first floor, and the upper levels were dedicated to business purposes.
-Recently in the 2000s, a restaurant and probably a bar was added to the first floor, along with the retail shops.
+Recently in the 2000s, a restaurant and probably a bar were added to the first floor, along with the retail shops.
 Residential condos were also constructed on the upper floors.

-Perhaps a patron, a staff member or owner of any of these enterprises that occupied this building fancied himself a ladies man, and still enjoys to make contact with women to his liking.
+Perhaps a patron, a staff member or owner of any of these enterprises fancied himself a ladies man, and still enjoys to make contact with women to his liking.
 It also explains the other paranormal activity report

-Nice living spaces on the upper floors could draw in either an old hotel guest or people who worked in the offices from another era, that like to shop for items and women.
+Nice living spaces on the upper floors could draw in either an old hotel guest or people who worked in the offices from another era, who like to shop for items and women.

 MANIFESTATIONS